Huspam/ZotLease/README.md

-# Zotlow
+# ZotLease
-A UCI Leasing Forum
+A UCI real-estate marketplace